SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Phase 2 - Self-Guided Exploration:** After the live demo, participants received the deployable app link and were encouraged to freely explore the tool on their own time without specific prompts or tasks.
 We intentionally didn't give them a checklist or structured tasks—just the app and the freedom to use it however they wanted.
 This unstructured approach lets us see how people actually use the tool when no one's watching, revealing natural workflows and unexpected use cases.
 The initial walkthrough built trust and familiarity, while the free exploration phase captured authentic feedback about real-world usage patterns.
 We plan to follow up with participants after they've had time to use the app independently to gather additional insights from their unguided experience.

-**Data Collection:** Sessions were recorded and transcribed for thematic analysis, focusing on perceived value, control needs, quality concerns, and ethical implications (Tchemeube et al., 2024; Newman et al., 2023).
+**Data Collection:** Sessions were recorded and transcribed for thematic analysis, focusing on perceived value, control needs, quality concerns, and ethical implications (Tchemeube et al., 2025).
 The two-phase approach captured both immediate reactions during the walkthrough and more considered feedback from independent exploration.

 ---